AaltoSciComp/python-for-scicomp/content/packaging.rst

    #.
 Under **Token name** write something memorable.
-      It should remind you the *purpose* such as or the *name of the computer* so you can delete it later.
+      It should remind you the *purpose*
+      or the *name of the computer*, such that when you are done using it, you can safely delete it.
    #.
 Under **Scope** select ``Entire account (all projects)``.
    #.
 Click on **Create token**.
    #.
 Click on **Copy token** once a long string which starts
       with ``pypi-`` is generated.

-   Paste that token back into terminal where ``twine upload ...`` is running and press ENTER.
+   Paste that token back into the terminal where ``twine upload ...`` is running and press ENTER.

 Once this is done, create yet another virtual environment and try to install from test-PyPI (adapt ``myname``).